SharedAssembly: A Data Collection Approach via Shared Tele-Assembly: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-We sincerely thank the 29 volunteers for their participation in our experiment and their valuable contributions to our data collection.
-Besides, we acknowledge the financial support by the Federal Ministry of Education and Research of Germany (BMBF) in the program of ``Souver an.
+We sincerely thank the 30 volunteers for their participation in our experiment and their valuable contributions to our data collection as well as Prof. Alexander König for his valuable comments.
+The authors would like to thank the Federal Ministry of Research, Technology, and Space (BMFTR) for its support as part of the research program Communication Systems “Souverän.
 Digital.
-Vernetzt.”
-Joint project 6G-life, project identification number 16KISK002.
-We gratefully acknowledge the funding of the Lighthouse Initiative Geriatronics by LongLeif GaPa gGmbH (Project Y) and the funding of the Lighthouse Initiative KI.FABRIK Bayern by StMWi Bayern, Forschungs- und Entwicklungsprojekt, grant no. DIK0249.
+Vernetzt.”.
+Joint project 6G-life, project identification number: 16KIS2414.
+We gratefully also acknowledge the funding of the Lighthouse Initiative Geriatronics by LongLeif GaPa gGmbH (Project Y) and the funding of the Lighthouse Initiative KI.FABRIK Bayern by StMWi Bayern, Forschungs- und Entwicklungsprojekt, Grant No. DIK0249.